Punkunnam railway station

-Punkunnam railway station (Station Code: PNQ) falls between Thrissur railway station and Mulankunnathukavu railway station in the busy Shoranur–Cochin Harbour section.
-Punkunnam railway station is operated by the Chennai-headquartered Southern Railways of the Indian Railways.
+Punkunnam railway station (station code: PNQ) is an NSG–6 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone.
+It falls between Thrissur railway station and Mulankunnathukavu railway station in the busy Shoranur–Cochin Harbour section.
 The station is used as suburb station of Thrissur railway station.
 The station act as a junction where a spur line goes to Guruvayur railway station which is near to the famous Guruvayur Temple.
 All passenger trains and a few long-distance express trains stop at Punkunnam railway station.